promplate/py-docs/docs/index.md

 ### Further reading

-You can the [quick-start](./quick-start.md) tutorial, which is a more detailed explanation.
+You can the [quick-start](./quick-start.md#make-llm-calls){ data-preview } tutorial, which is a more detailed explanation.
-If you have any questions, feel free to ask on [GitHub Discussions](https://github.com/promplate/core/discussions/categories/q-a)!
+If you have any questions, feel free to ask on [GitHub Discussions](https://github.com/promplate/core/discussions/categories/q-a "Q&A - GitHub Discussions")!